BSO: Your VisCom Family

 The good news: You aren’t in high school anymore!
 The bad news: You aren’t in high school anymore!

 Remember, no matter what level you think you are at, you can graduate; you just need to work hard.
-You are responsible for taking care of you.
+You are responsible for taking care of yourself.
 The university has numerous resources to help, but you have to seek them out.
 And it's important to stay in touch with your advisor — if you don’t like your advisor, seek another one within the School.

 Learning is your job, and you have to work at it.
 Get to know your professors — understand their expectations, and then deliver more than that.